Medical Marijuana FAQs

 It has been shown to be helpful with Post Traumatic Stress Disorder (PTSD) and HIV/AIDS, among others.

-Speak with your doctor and visit www.knowthefactsmmj.com to learn about qualifying conditions and to obtain information on applying for a Medical Marijuana Use Registry ID card.
+Speak with a qualified physician and visit https://knowthefactsmmj.com/ to learn about qualifying conditions and to obtain information on applying for a Medical Marijuana Use Registry ID card.
 The qualifying conditions for medical marijuana use include, but are not limited to, cancer, epilepsy, glaucoma, chronic pain, PTSD, and HIV/AIDS.